 House flipping means buying an old property that desperately needs work, making it over, and then selling it for a profit.
 Average gross profits on home flips can be quite good.

-When considering whether this option works for you, you will need to take into account how much the renovations will cost, any tradesmen fees, and the price of the property.
+When considering whether this option works for you, you will need to consider how much the renovations will cost, any tradesmen fees, and the price of the property.
 You will need a surveyor to take a look at the property before you go ahead and buy it.

 Understanding the extent of the work that needs to be done is essential to the investment.